waveform80/picamera/docs/recipes2.rst

 This is a variation on :ref:`array_capture`. `OpenCV`_ uses numpy arrays as images and defaults to colors in planar BGR.
-Hence, the following is all that's required to capture an OpenCV compatible image (under Python 3.x):
+Hence, the following is all that's required to capture an OpenCV compatible image:

 .. literalinclude:: examples/opencv_capture.py